anciii13/security-project/README.md

 - ***Database***: Relational Database (PostgreSQL)

-For the server-side (back-end), I employed Java with the Spring Boot framework, while for the client-side (front-end), I used TypeScript, HTML, and CSS within the Angular framework.
+For the server-side (back-end), we employed Java with the Spring Boot framework, while for the client-side (front-end), we used TypeScript, HTML, and CSS within the Angular framework.

 Data storage was handled using a relational database (PostgreSQL).